 Caring for Your New Baby

-Diaper care: While you are the hospital you will be provided with disposable diapers.
+Diaper care: While you are the hospital, you will be provided with disposable diapers.
 Try to check your baby’s diaper every hour or two, especially if he is fussy.
 Your baby will be passing meconium at first, a black or greenish-black tar-like substance.
 Your baby will have meconium stools that gradually change over to more normal looking stools over a day or two.
-If your baby is breastfed you can expect him to have frequent bowel movements that look seedy, runny and mustard color, often every time you feed him.
-If he is formula fed, he will also have frequent bowel movements in the beginning but they will be more of a tan color and have a thicker peanut butter consistency.
+If your baby is breastfed, you can expect him to have frequent bowel movements that look seedy, runny and mustard colored, often every time you feed him.
+If he is formula-fed, he will also have frequent bowel movements in the beginning, but they will be more of a tan color and have a thicker peanut butter consistency.
 When you change your baby’s diaper you will want to fold the top of the diaper over so that his umbilical cord stump is not covered.
-Once his umbilical cord stump falls off you can stop folding down his diaper.
+Once his umbilical cord stump falls off, you can stop folding down his diaper.

-Bathing: Until your baby’s umbilical cord falls off and heals you should only give your baby a sponge bath.
-Use warm wet wash cloth and a gentle soap designed for babies sensitive skin to wash your baby.
+Bathing: Until your baby’s umbilical cord falls off and heals, you should only give your baby a sponge bath.
+Use a warm wet washcloth and a gentle soap designed for baby's sensitive skin to wash your baby.

-Feeding: If you are breastfeeding your baby try to feed your baby within the first hour of birth.
-This will help with your milk production and the colostrum is very beneficial to your baby.
+Feeding: If you are breastfeeding your baby, try to feed your baby within the first hour of birth.
+This will help with your milk production, and the colostrum is very beneficial to your baby.
 Breastfeed you baby frequently, every two to three hours at first.
 Nursing your baby frequently will help improve your milk supply.
-If you are formula feeding, prepare a small 2-3 oz bottle of formula for your baby.
+If you are formula feeding, prepare a small two or three ounce bottle of formula for your baby.
 Your baby will need to be fed about every three to four hours.
 If your baby doesn’t finish the entire bottle, the remaining formula needs to be tossed out.
 Watch your baby’s cues.
 If he finishes off his bottles regularly and still acts hungry, you can gradually increase the amount of formula you give him.
-You do not really have to warm up baby’s bottle; however, some babies prefer warm bottles over cold.
-If you do warm baby’s bottle do not use the microwave.
-Microwaving heats the formula unevenly creating hot spots that can burn your baby’s mouth.
-When warming fill a small container with hot tap water (do not boil) and soak the bottle in the water until warm.
+You do not really have to warm up the baby’s bottle; however, some babies prefer warm bottles over cold.
+If you do warm the baby’s bottle, do not use the microwave.
+Microwaving heats the formula unevenly, creating hot spots that can burn your baby’s mouth.
+When warming formula, fill a small container with hot tap water (do not boil) and soak the bottle in the water until it is warm.